-UBM Tech is focusing on better integrating these online communities with it events, which have become the company's major revenue- and profit-generating medium.
+UBM Tech is focusing on better integrating these online communities with its events, which have become a major source of revenue and profits for the company.

 Although UBM Tech's events, including Cloud Connect, Interop and the Black Hat security conference series, have long served the same markets as the media sites, “at an organizational level, they were culturally misaligned” with little idea sharing or coordination, Miller said.

-The ability to truly integrate the efforts of the events and online community teams will come from a single-audience-view database that is being created as part of a three-year data warehouse project.
+The ability to truly integrate the efforts of the events and online community teams will come from a single-audience-view database that the company is creating as part of a three-year data warehouse project.

-By the first quarter of 2014, marketing personnel across the event and community brands—as well as marketing services—will have dashboards to give them access to a database that consolidates audiences regardless of how they have encountered UBM Tech.
+By the first quarter of 2014, marketing personnel across the event and community brands—as well as marketing services—will have dashboards to give them access to a database that consolidates audiences.

 In addition, UBM Tech will relaunch its marketing services business in the fourth quarter of this year, Miller said.
 The revamped unit will be different in two major ways.
 One is a new structure designed to enable custom event creation and management at a level parallel to content marketing services.
 The other is what Miller calls a more strategic approach to marketing services delivery.